What Receipts Should 1099 Contractors Keep for Taxes?

 Why Receipt-Keeping Matters for 1099 Contractors

-But deductions without documentation are worthless in an audit.
-The IRS audits approximately 1.1% of all individual returns, but the audit rate for Schedule C filers with gross receipts over $100,000 is significantly higher.
-When the IRS does audit a self-employed taxpayer, the first thing they request is receipts and records supporting every deduction.
-If you cannot produce adequate documentation, those deductions are disallowed and you owe the difference plus interest and potential penalties.
+Deductions without documentation are worthless in an audit.
+The audit rate for Schedule C filers with gross receipts over $100,000 is significantly higher than average.
+Without adequate records, deductions are disallowed and you owe the difference plus interest and penalties.

 IRS Regulation